aaqibansarii/eJPT-Notes/README.md

 # eJPT-Notes

-# 🛡️ My eJPT Journey: A Complete Study Guide
+# 🛡️ My eJPT Journey: A Complete Study Guide & Personal Notes

-Welcome to my personal study repository for the eJPT certification!
-This collection serves as a digital notebook, documenting the entire penetration testing roadmap from reconnaissance to post-exploitation.
+Welcome to my personal digital notebook created while preparing for the **eLearnSecurity Junior Penetration Tester (eJPT)** certification.
+This repository serves as a structured and topic-wise guide that documents the **entire penetration testing process** — from reconnaissance to post-exploitation.

-Dive in, explore the notes, and happy hacking!
+> 📌 **Disclaimer:** These notes are meant strictly for **educational purposes** and ethical learning.
+Always ensure you have **explicit written permission** before performing any security assessment or penetration test on any system or network.

 ---

 ## 🗺️ Study Roadmap & Index

-Here is the complete, ordered list of topics.
-Click on any topic to go directly to the notes for that section.
+Below is the complete and organized roadmap that reflects the official eJPT domains.
+Click on any topic to jump directly to its detailed notes:

 | # | Topic |
 | :--- | :--- |